Tulip-0333/docs/en-GB/deltaapi/appendix.md

 TODO: check this as it doesn't make any sense

 * _Please note that `No team (0)` is used only for empty slots or if the team type is "Head to Head" or "Tag Coop" (which have no teams).
-When the team type is "Team vs" or "Tag Team Vs", all empty slots will be either in the blue or the red team._
+When the team type is "Team vs" or "Tag Team Vs", all slots (including empty ones) will be assigned to a team._

 ### Multiplayer slot statuses